Destroyer7s/Darknet-Diaries-ripper/README.md

-All that you need to do is run it.
+All you need to do is run it.

 Note: *All audio files downloaded will put in a generated folder ( Darknet Diaries ).
 It and it's contents will end-up in the directory you run the program from.*